6 Weeks Pregnant: The 6th Week of Pregnancy

-There is always a lot of confusion when discussing the way in which pregnancy is calculated.
-Since most women do not know when they conceived, pregnancy is always determined from the first day of your last menstrual period (LMP).
-Given that this is the way pregnancy is calculated, your pregnancy will last around 40 weeks.
+There can be confusion when discussing the way in which pregnancy is calculated.
+Since most women do not know when they conceived as it is difficult to know exactly when ovulation occurred, pregnancy is always determined from the first day of your last menstrual period (LMP).
+Counting from your LMP, your pregnancy will last around 40 weeks.
 For more information on how pregnancy is measured, please see our information on calculating your dates.

-Pregnancy Week 6: What changes are occurring with your body?
+What changes are occurring with your body during the 6th week of pregnancy?

-Some women experience bleeding during pregnancy that may not be a sign of any problem.
-This spotting (finding spots of blood in your underwear or on toilet paper after using the restroom) may be accompanied by light cramping.
-You would want to consult with your health care provider if the bleeding becomes heavy like a normal period or if the cramps are worse than normal period cramps.
-This could be a sign of a miscarriage.*
+Some pregnant women may notice that they have gained a few pounds by this point, while others may have actually lost weight.
+You may begin noticing changes in your breasts including tenderness, darkening of the areolas, and swelling.
+You may also begin experiencing heartburn, which is common during pregnancy.
+Some women experience light bleeding during pregnancy.
+This spotting (spots of blood on your underwear or toilet paper after using the restroom) may be accompanied by light cramping.
+This is not necessarily a reason for concern.
+However, you will want to monitor the spotting, and let your doctor know about it at your first appointment.
+You would also want to consult your doctor if the bleeding becomes heavy like a normal period or if the cramps are worse than normal period cramps.
+This could be a sign of a miscarriage.

-The formations of the lungs, jaw, nose, and palate have begun.
+Development of the lungs, jaw, nose, and palate have begun.
 The hand and feet buds have webbed-like structures that will become the fingers and toes.
 The brain is continuing to form into its complex parts.
-A vaginal ultrasound could detect an audible heartbeat at this time.*
+A vaginal ultrasound may be able to detect an audible heartbeat at this time.

 Your baby is about ¾ of an inch (19.05 millimeters) in length.